 Sectarianism Renews Divisions in the Middle East

-Scott Peterson - Christian Science Monitor - @peterson__scott, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Max Boot - Senior Fellow at the Council on Foreign Relations and columnist for the Washington Post - @MaxBoot, Ali Al-Ahmed - Institute for Gulf Affairs - @alialahmed_en
+Scott Peterson - Christian Science Monitor - @peterson__scott, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Max Boot - Senior Fellow at the Council on Foreign Relations and columnist for the Washington Post - @MaxBoot, Ali Al-Ahmed - Institute for Gulf Affairs - @alialahmed_en